 Storage

-If you wish to freeze it, make sure you cool the bread completely.
-Wrap it tightly in plastic wrap, and wrap it in aluminum foil or place it a freezer-safe Ziploc bag.
-If you're not using a Ziploc bag then wrap it again with aluminum foil.
+How to freeze: Cool the vegan chocolate tahini bread completely.
+Wrap it tightly in plastic wrap and in aluminum foil before placing it in a freezer-safe Ziploc bag.
+If you're not using a Ziploc bag, wrap it again with aluminum foil.
 Store it in the freezer for up to four months.

 I hope you enjoy this recipe as much as we did!
 If you make this recipe, please take a moment to ★★★★★ star-rate it and leave a comment below.
 Also, follow me on Instagram and Facebook, and share your creation with me!
 Tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.